There are millions of them.

-They're destroying crops, gnawing their way through months of cafe and supermarket stocks, and inundating homes, hospitals and hotels right across inland New South Wales and parts of Queensland.
+They're destroying crops, gnawing their way through months of cafe and supermarket stocks, and inundating homes, hospitals and hotels right across inland eastern Australia.

 Mice infestations are a natural occurrence in this country, but what we're experiencing right now is different and our country friends are not okay.